 One Of the biggest influences on my harmonica playing was the legendary " Little Walter".
 Born Walter Marion Jacobs, May 1, 1930, in Marksville, LA; died from a blood clot sustained in a street fight, February 15, 1968; son of Adams Jacobs and Beatrice Leveige.
 Little Walter made his first released recordings in 1947 for Bernard Abram's tiny Ora-Nelle label, which operated out of the back room of the Abrams' Maxwell Radio and Records store in the heart of the Maxwell Street market area in Chicago.
 Little Walter scored fourteen top-ten hits on the Billboard R&B charts between 1952 and 1958, including two #1 hits (the second being "My Babe" in 1955), a feat never achieved by his former boss Muddy Waters, nor by his fellow Chess blues artists Howlin Wolf and Sonny Boy Williamson II.
 My favorite Little Walter tune was "Juke", an up tempo harmonica instrumental.
+Blue Steele is a strong, solid blues band, firmly in the tradition, with tasteful players all the way around and good vocals.
+A fine band.

 - Bruce Iglauer (President, Alligator Records & Artist Management, Inc.)